 Unlike other bear markets, the market proved its resilience even in substantially higher unemployment than we have experienced since the Great Recession.
 As a result, the S&P 500 reflects the most significant stock reversal in history.

 Imagine if you sold your stocks at the bottom?
 If you had held on to your shares through the turbulence, you would have been ahead in 2020.
 The lesson is to maintain a long-term mentality when investing.
 Remain calm when the market gets volatile, as you may cause regrettable errors.
 Instead, look for buying opportunities.

 Concentration in two or three stocks or one type of asset is risky.
 Diversification in investments is the process of reducing risk by spreading your money across a mix of various investment choices.
 Although you may realize lower returns in a diversified portfolio than the potential return of a single alternative (e.g., Amazon shares), your risk of loss is lower.

-The risk associated with owning only one investment of a particular type (e.g. Countrywide Mutual) is called random risk.
-Random risk can pop up when a specific company does very poorly apart from the rest of the market.
+The risk of owning only one investment of a particular type (e.g., Countrywide Mutual) is known as random risk.
+This means risk can pop up when a specific company does very poorly apart from the rest of the market.
 These days there are so many ways to diversify your portfolio to reduce risk with various asset classes.

 They can range from money market securities, bonds, individual stocks, mutual funds, real estate, precious metals, and high-risk collectibles.
 Within stocks, consider growth stocks, blue-chip stocks, and value stocks.
 You need to find out what is suitable for you.
 I have had very good (and some bad) experiences with some of these categories.